Markers & Drawing Supplies for Graffiti Sketching

 8Bextra soft and very deep blackIdeal for artistic drawing, sketching, shading

-7Bfor drawings of the greatest blackness
+7Bfor drawings of the greatest

 6BInk-like depth effect